JenyaGL/Building-a-Data-Warehouse-with-SQL/README.md

 1) General data Warehouse design with 3 layers
 2) A complete and customizable ETL Process
-3) star query data model
+3) star schema data model
+4) power BI Notebook With KPIs

 Heres a Notion documentation of this project